What is one of the most iconic structures in all of Florence?

 Then came the pièce de la résistance: the exclusive rooftop terrace of the Duomo.
 The vista from the terrace is spectacular and this is the primary reason why we highly recommend this tour!

-The terraces are the perfect distance up for those who balk at doing all 463 steps to the top of the Dome in one go (as opposed to the 414 to the top of the Bell Tower).
+The terrace is the perfect distance up for those who balk at doing all 463 steps to the top of the Dome in one go (as opposed to the 414 to the top of the Bell Tower).
 Not only did we have a panoramic visual of Florence, Fiesole and the mountains beyond but it was an intriguing new perspective of the exterior of the cathedral, the closeness of the cupola and the Baptistry out front.

 The price / expectation ratio was in my favor!
 I would book it again just for the VIP service.
 I loved the luxury of standing in the middle of the Duomo with all that space - while the tourists were in lines outside.
 And this view of Florence, just incredible!